syncfusion-content/javascript-docs/js/TreeGrid/Data-Binding.md

 # Data Binding

-**Data Binding** is the process that establishes a connection between the application and different kinds of data sources such as business objects.
+Data Binding is the process that establishes a connection between the application and different kinds of data sources such as business objects.

 ## Local Data Binding

-In **Local Data Binding**, datasource for rendering the TreeGrid control is retrieved from the same application locally.
+In Local Data Binding, datasource for rendering the TreeGrid control is retrieved from the same application locally.

 Two types of Data Binding are possible with TreeGrid control,